How do I use peer review discussions in a course?

 You can also assign a rubric to the graded discussion.
-If the discussion includes a rubric , students must also complete the rubric to complete the peer review.
+If the discussion includes a rubric , students must only complete the rubric to complete the peer review.
+However, you can choose to ask your students to also leave a comment in the comment sidebar.
 The rubric score is used for an assessment opinion only; you must review the graded discussion and assign the final grade.

 Students do not receive a grade for completing a peer review.
 If you want to assign extra points for peer reviews, you can create a No Submission assignment in the Gradebook and assign points manually.
 The Peer Review page for the discussion will show the names of students who have completed the peer review.